 Don’t be generic.

 Create your Facebook business page with your business name.
 Google gives more importance to the first word in your title.
-Therefore, it’s essential to use your business name, which can help gain more and more traffic and connect with your audience.
+Therefore, using your business name is essential, which can help you gain more and more traffic and connect with your audience.

 Create a URL

-Once your page reaches a few likes, you can create a unique URL for it which is heavy weighted by search engines.
+Once your page reaches a few likes, you can create a unique URL for it which is heavily weighted by search engines.
 The URL you create should reflect an aspect of your business.
-Also, make sure to fill the necessary information which helps create a positive impression.
+Also, fill in the necessary information, which helps create a positive impression.

 Use Keywords On Your Facebook As You Do For Your Website

 It’s an integral part of every Facebook page as a website.
-Keyword optimisation is the base form of on-site SEO.
+Keyword optimization is the base form of on-site SEO.
 Use relevant keywords in the description to let people find you.
-These keywords help in optimising the page, which means it becomes more visible.
+These keywords help optimize the page, making it more visible.

 Pin Important Posts to the Top of Your Page

 Pinning helps in boosting visibility.
-Pin posts which highlight your top content remember, with most social media, trends change quickly.
+Pin posts that highlight your top content.
+Remember, with most social media.
+Trends change quickly.
 So don’t let yourself fall behind by not being involved in the latest trends.
-Put your most important posts up top, so you ensure your page and business visibility.
+Put your most important posts up top to ensure your page and business visibility.